Darwin's frog: Possible hypotheses for the loss of tadpoles in metamorphosis

-Enemies
+Threats

-R. darwinii has been shown to be highly susceptible to Batrachochytrium dendrobatidis infection.
+Rhinoderma darwinii has been shown to be highly susceptible to Batrachochytrium dendrobatidis infection.
 The amphibian disease chytridiomycosis, caused by Batrachochytrium dendrobatidis fungal infection, is also a probable factor.

-R. darwinii seems to be less affected by chytridiomycosis when compared to other amphibians.
+Rhinoderma darwinii seems to be less affected by chytridiomycosis when compared to other amphibians.
 However, Chytridiomycosis can still infect and kill R. darwinii.
 Previous studies have supported the idea that chytridiomycosis could be somewhat responsible for the decrease in R. darwinii populations observed in Chile and Argentina.

 In recent years, studies have shown that R. darwinii have shown variation in Batrachochytrium dendrobatidis infection across populations.
 In populations where there were high Bd infection rates, there are observed to be higher population growth rates.
 Similarly, in populations with low Bd infection rates, there are observed to be lower population growth rates.
 Populations with higher Bd infections rates seemed to have the highest reproductive rates.
 This means that even though many individuals are dying of Bd infection, there are more individuals being born.
 There exists a positive relationship between Bd infection rate and the number of juvenile individuals for R. darwinii.

 This odd feature of Bd infection and R. darwinii population growth prompted further investigation.
-The explanation for this observation is termed the “parasite-induced plasticity” hypothesis.
+The explanation for this observation is termed the "parasite-induced plasticity" hypothesis.
 This hypothesis says that individuals will devote more resources towards reproduction as opposed to survival.
 This increased devotion towards reproduction takes place over a single generation.
 This plasticity is beneficial to the infected individual because the infection will take over at some point so until that point the individual will try to have as many offspring as possible.

-Use in Research
+Use in research

-R. darwinii have been used to study size variation in body size of ectotherms.
+Rhinoderma darwinii have been used to study size variation in body size of ectotherms.
 Previous research supported the hypothesis that larger body sizes were tied to higher seasonality because of an idea termed starvation resistance.
-Starvation resistance is the idea that the larger the size of an ectotherm, the less likely it is to “starve,” as it can use its body’s mass for fuel.
+Starvation resistance is the idea that the larger the size of an ectotherm, the less likely it is to "starve", as it can use its body's mass for fuel.

 However, work done on R. darwinii supports another hypothesis.
 The name of the hypothesis supported by the experiment that shows greater seasonality leads to longer periods of time in the cold is termed the hibernation hypothesis.
 These animals in the cold are likely to hibernate and under hibernation will have a lower basal metabolic rate.
 This will lead to lower amounts of energy expended, and thus less of the ectotherm's body mass will be lost.
 This explanation offers an alternative to the starvation resistance hypothesis.

-R. darwinii seem to be chosen in this research due to their broad distribution in the habitats they reside in.
+Rhinoderma darwinii seem to be chosen in this research due to their broad distribution in the habitats they reside in.
 This allows for researchers to study the same species in different climates, an important aspect in order to make claims about the relationship between body size and seasonality/climate.